Ashfield railway station (Scotland): History

-Opened in 1993 under British Rail management during the Sectorisation era introduced in the 1980s, the station was served by ScotRail until the privatisation of British Rail came into effect on 1 April 1994.
-It was one of five new stations to be opened as part of the Maryhill Line project, with three of them (including this one) on new sites.
+Opened on 2 December 1993 under British Rail management during the Sectorisation era introduced in the 1980s, the station was served by ScotRail until it was privatised on 31 March 1997.
+It was one of five new stations to be opened as part of the Maryhill Line project, with three of them (including this one) on new sites, the others being Maryhill, Summerston, Lambhill, and Possilpark & Parkhouse at a cost of £2.2m.

 The line through the station is however a lot older, being opened back in 1858 by the Glasgow, Dumbarton and Helensburgh Railway and has been used since the latter end of the 19th century by West Highland Line passenger and freight trains to reach the Edinburgh and Glasgow Railway main line at Cowlairs and hence Queen Street High Level.